 Named for the 25th Article in the UN’s Universal Declaration of Human Rights – the universal right to a standard of living that provides adequate food, shelter, and medical care, social services, and the special protection for mothers and children – the organization seeks to embody these aspirations in its work.

 ARCHIVE and Article25 formally partnered with UK operations in 2016.
-Our first collaboration will start in early 2017 working on improved housing designs in Swaziland.
+Our first collaboration, working on improved housing designs in Swaziland, started in early 2017.